MUSIC CLIP - OSCAR PETERSON, “MOONGLOW”

-This week, we’re continuing our 100th birthday celebration of arranger Nelson Riddle, one of the most creative and influential craftsmen behind the sound of pop music in the 1950s and 1960s.
-And on this program, we’ll explore Riddle’s fruitful partnership with Mr. Frank Sinatra.
+December 12th is the birthday of the great pop singer Frank Sinatra, so in honor of his birthday week, I’ll be revisiting an episode that explores one of his most fruitful musical partnerships: the one he had with the brilliant arranger, Nelson Riddle.
 Riddle entered Sinatra’s life in the early 1950s, and his arrangements on albums like In The Wee Small Hours, Only The Lonely, and Songs For Swingin Lovers is largely responsible for Sinatra’s successful creative renaissance during this time period.
 We’ll explore some of Sinatra and Riddle’s best collaborations this hour.

 It’s Frank and Nelson, coming up next on Afterglow